The G-invariant graph Laplacian: Introduction

-In this paper, we extend the results of~\cite{steerMaps} to the setting where the given data points lie on a manifold $\man$ of dimension~$d$, and moreover, the data are closed under the action of an arbitrary compact matrix Lie group~$G$.
-For example, data sets of 3D-subtomograms in cryo-electron tomography \cite{HYLTON2021102959,doerr2017cryo}, which are subject to spatial rotations, that is, $G=SO(3)$.
-Specifically, we construct the $G$-invariant graph Laplacian, which is conceptually the standard graph Laplacian constructed using a data set consisting of the given data points as well as all points (possibly infinitely many) generated by applying $G$ on the given points.
-Then, we show that if $d_G$ is the dimension of $G$, then the $G$-invariant graph Laplacian approximates the Laplace-Beltrami operator on the manifold with an error given asymptotically by
+The contributions of this paper are as follows.
+First, we construct the $G$-invariant graph Laplacian ($G$-GL), which is conceptually the standard graph Laplacian~\eqref{intro:classicalNormGLDef} constructed using a data set consisting of the given data points as well as all (infinitely many) points generated by applying $G$ to the given points.
+Second, we show that if $d_G$ is the dimension of $G$, then the $G$-GL approximates the Laplace-Beltrami operator on the manifold with an error given asymptotically by

-analogously with \eqref{intro:classicalConv} and \eqref{intro:convSpeedUp}.
-We also show that the eigenfunctions of the $G$-invariant graph Laplacian admit the form of tensor products between certain vectors and the elements of the irreducible unitary representations of~$G$.
+analogously to \eqref{intro:classicalConv} and \eqref{intro:convSpeedUp}.
 The result~\eqref{intro:convSpeedUpG} is of great practical importance, as the improved convergence rate implies that significantly less data is required in order to achieve a prescribed accuracy, compared to the standard graph Laplacian.
-Different proofs for some of the results in this paper can be found in~\cite{pauJoe}.
-The proof strategies differ in that here we explicitly construct a $G$-invariant local parametrization of the data manifold, whereas~\cite{pauJoe} uses a less concrete approach by passing to the abstract quotient manifold.
+Third, we derive the eigenfunctions of the $G$-invariant graph Laplacian and show that they admit the form of products between certain vectors and the elements of the irreducible unitary representations of~$G$.
+Furthermore, we show that this form of the eigenfunctions enables their efficient computation while avoiding explicitly augmenting the input data (that is, by adding the points~$A\cdot x$ for every point~$x$ in the data set, and all~$A\in G$).
+We then demonstrate the utility of these eigenfunctions in filtering a noisy data set sampled from the four-dimensional unit sphere.
+We comment that different proofs for some of the theoretical results in this paper can be found in~\cite{pauJoe}.
+The proof strategies in both papers differ in that here we explicitly construct a $G$-invariant local parametrization of the data manifold, whereas~\cite{pauJoe} uses a less concrete approach by passing to the abstract quotient manifold.
+The advantage of the approach taken here is that while~\cite{pauJoe} uses advanced machinery from fiber bundle theory, here we employ mostly basic instruments from manifold calculus in Euclidean spaces, which is accessible to a wider audience.